ProfElements/DynaTech/README.md

 - **Growth Chamber** - Automatically grow some plants, including sapling, cactus and sugarcane and bamboo!
 - **Antigravity Bubble** - Temporary creative flight within a 45 block area when powered.
 - **Weather Controller** - Controls the weather when given a key item (Sunflower > Clear, Lilac > Rain, Creeper Head > Thunder).
-- **PotionSprinkler** - A ranged potion applier, the potions have durability basically.
+- **Potion Sprinkler** - A ranged potion applier, the potions have durability basically.
+- **Barbed Wire** - Pushes mob back in a radius

 ## Generators
 - **Hydro Generator** - Generates energy from flowing water (Waterlog the generator)
 - **Dragon Egg Generator** - Generates energy from the warmth of a dragon egg.
 (Place the dragon egg on top)